Modelling in Teaching: How to Show Before You Ask

 To determine if modelling is effective, observe students' engagement and understanding during the demonstration.
 Check for retention by asking them to repeat or explain the steps.
 Additionally, assess their performance on independent tasks to see if they have successfully applied what was modelled.

 Modelling is more than just showing; it's about illuminating the often-hidden pathways of thought and action.
-By consciously demonstrating our processes, we provide students with a tangible framework for their own learning journey.
+By consciously demonstrating our processes, we provide students with a tangible framework for their own learning process.
 It’s about explicitly verbalising the 'how' and 'why' behind our actions, turning abstract concepts into concrete, understandable steps.
 When we, as educators, embrace modelling, we're not just teaching; we're helping students with the tools to become confident, capable, and independent thinkers.

 Therefore, integrating modelling as a core teaching strategy can significantly enhance learning outcomes and creates a classroom environment where students feel supported and encouraged to take risks, experiment, and ultimately, succeed.
 It is a powerful investment in their future, equipping them with skills and understanding that extend far beyond the classroom walls.